Donors step up ties with Somalia; praise rebuilding efforts

 “Part of the challenge of mine is to communicate really the degree of opportunity and success that has happened so far in Somalia - mixed with a fairly hard-nosed realism about some of the old challenges that still exist there,” said Nick Kay, Africa Director at the British Foreign and Commonwealth Office.

-Kay said Somalia was the top priority in Africa for Britain, which planned to reopen its embassy in the capital, Mogadishu, in the coming months.
+Kay said Somalia was the top priority in Africa for Britain, which planned to reopen its embassy in Mogadishu in coming months.

-Rajiv Shah, the head of USAID, traveled to Mogadishu for talks with the government last week, the first visit by a senior U.S. official in more than two decades.
-It was also the first since the 1993 “Black Hawk Down” incident in which militia fighters shot down two U.S. military helicopters over the city.
+Rajiv Shah, the head of USAID, visited the capital Mogadishu for talks with the government last week, the first visit by a senior U.S. official in more than two decades and first since the 1993 “Black Hawk Down” incident which saw militia fighters shoot down two U.S. military helicopters over the capital.

-Shah told reporters during a conference call that his talks with senior Somali officials focused on transparency of government finances, corruption and restoring basic services.
+Shah told reporters on a conference call his talks with senior Somali officials focused on more transparency of government finances, corruption and restoring basic services.

 “As long as the government continues to emphasize and make the right choices to fight corruption and graft, to make its public finances extremely transparent, and to focus on providing the kinds of basic services that the people and economy will need to be effective over time, we think there is a very bright future and I saw some very real tangible signs of that,” he said.

-The United States would work with the World Bank to help Somalia clear its $250 million in debt, which is preventing the bank from providing loans to the government, Shah said.
-“Now is the unique moment to help the Somali government.”
+Shah said the United States would work with the World Bank to help Somalia clear its $250 million in arrears, which is preventing the bank from providing loans to the government.

+“Now is the unique moment to help the Somali government,” Shah said.

 Mohamud, elected last year in the first vote of its kind since warlords toppled military dictator Mohamed Siad Barre in 1991, has since toured major Western centers to normalize relations and show he is serious about rebuilding.

-“It is an important moment for Somalia,” said Bella Bird, World Bank country director for Somalia, Sudan and South Sudan.
-She traveled with foreign ambassadors and donors to Mogadishu for talks with Mohamud in late January.
+“It is an important moment for Somalia,” said Bella Bird, World Bank country director for Somalia, Sudan and South Sudan, who traveled with foreign ambassadors and donors to Mogadishu for talks with Mohamud in January.

+“As an increasing number of countries are recognizing the government in Mogadishu, we are seeking to help it build its institutions and will support Somalia in the process of returning to the fold of the international community.”

 An African Union force has had some success in driving al Qaeda-linked al Shabaab insurgents, who seized control of much of central and southern Somalia, out of Mogadishu.
-While security there has improved dramatically, it is still a dangerous place.
+While security in the capital has improved dramatically it remains a dangerous place.

 Mohamud has outlined his priorities, which include cracking down on corruption and building an effective government that can use its resources well, Bird said.

 “They have already just in the last couple of months, since the finance minister was appointed, undertaken a budget process which has been open and transparent, and no one can remember the last time that happened,” Bird said.
-“The priority setting is now happening for this first phase.”
+“The priority setting is now happening for this first phase,” she added.

 “Development is a long game in Somalia and at the moment the president’s concern is how can I do things that people will be able to see, feel, touch, which shows that the situation is changing,” Bird said.